pzivich/zEpid/docs/Graphics.rst

 .. image:: images/zepid_msm_rd.png

 By default, the function returns the risk difference plot.
-You can also request a risk ratio plot.
-Here is the risk ratio plot, with the point and line colors changed
+You can also request a risk ratio plot (and with different colors).

 .. code:: python